China's Hu heads to France for state visit

-Hu is due to touch down with his wife Liu Yongqing at 1:30 pm (1230 GMT) at Paris's Orly airport where he will meet French President Nicolas Sarkozy and First Lady Carla Bruni-Sarkozy and receive military honours.
+Hu is due to touch down with his wife Liu Yongqing in the early afternoon at Paris's Orly airport where he will be met by French President Nicolas Sarkozy and First Lady Carla Bruni-Sarkozy and receive military honours.

-Sarkozy and Hu hold their first round of bilateral talks at the Elysee Palace at 1600 GMT and will then sign "lots of contracts, large and small" before a full state dinner, a presidential official said Wednesday.
+Sarkozy and Hu hold their first round of bilateral talks at the Elysee Palace later in the day and will sign "lots of contracts, large and small" before a full state dinner, a French presidential official said.

 The deals are expected to include a purchase by China of Airbus aircraft, nuclear energy deals for French company Areva and a contract between French insurance firm Axa and the Industrial and Commercial Bank of China.

-The total value of the deals "will be far greater than during any previous visit by European leaders to Beijing or by Chinese leaders abroad," the presidential official said, declining to give a precise figure.
+The total value of the deals "will be far greater than during any previous visit by European leaders to Beijing," the presidential official said, declining to predict the precise figure before the leaders met.

-Franco-American telecoms giant Alcatel-Lucent scooped the first deal, announcing deals with three Chinese operators -- China Mobile, China Telecom and China Unicom -- worth a total of 1.1 billion dollars (770 million euros).
+Franco-American telecoms giant Alcatel-Lucent scooped the first contracts, announcing deals with three Chinese operators -- China Mobile, China Telecom and China Unicom -- worth a total 1.17 billion euros (1.66 million dollars).

 During Sarkozy's first state visit to China in November 2007, French companies signed contracts worth 20 billion euros (28 billion dollars).

-Activists complain France is keeping human rights off the menu for the visit, a delicate encounter given the economic stakes and Sarkozy's preparation for his upcoming presidency of the G20 group of economic powers.
+Activists and the Socialist opposition complain France is keeping human rights off the menu for the visit, a delicate encounter given the economic stakes and Sarkozy's preparation for his presidency of the G20 group of powers.